impactorbitco/handbook-main/content/ims/policies/information-security/Password Management Policy.md

 ## 15. Conclusion

-By following this Password Policy, Green Orbit Digital strengthens its defence against cyber threats and protects the integrity of our operations.
+By following this Password Policy, Impact Orbit Creative Group strengthens its defence against cyber threats and protects the integrity of our operations.
 The adoption of 1Password ensures that passwords are stored securely, shared safely, and managed efficiently across the organisation.

 ---